rolancon/key-value/README.md

 ### String

-The string datatype consists of one or more Lazycode or Minicode characters, and can be denoted in several different ways.
+The string datatype consists of an ordered collection of one or more Lazycode or Minicode characters, and can be denoted in several different ways.
 In all cases whitespace before and after the actual string is not included.

 It can be encoded as literal printable ASCII characters on a single line (this only uses characters from the character set of Lazycode):